zapata-engineering/orquestra-core/docs/guides/backends.rst

 General Backend Methods
 -----------------------

 After intializing the backend we can send the ``Circuit`` and number of repetitions to the backend and read the measurement.
 For more information on creating circuits to send to a backend, refer to the :ref:`Circuits Guide <circuits_guide>`.
-For a single circuit, that is executed as follows:
+For a single circuit, that looks like this:

 .. literalinclude:: /examples/backends_guide.py
   :start-after: # QuantumBackend run and measure circuit